Personal applications to land registers

 If you want to register a change of name or address with Land Registry, you will need to fill in an Application for Registration Form 100A.
 You will also need a solicitor to complete a certificate for you.

 Sample certificates and further guidance can be found at

 Land Registry charge a fee of £90 for this service.

 When your registration is complete, your record of ownership and your ‘folio’ will be updated.
 You can check the registration is correct by obtaining a copy folio.
-This costs £11 and is available by contacting one of the customer information centres.
+This costs £11 and is available by contacting one of the LPS offices.